madmaxoft/AniDbXref/DevDocs/Basic architecture.md

 ## Router

 The router handles routing the individual HTTP requests to their respective handlers.
-Each route entry is identified by an HTTP method, URL patter and the handler function.
-The handler function takes as parameters the client socket, the URL path, the matches from the URL pattern and the request HTTP headers.
+Each route entry is identified by an HTTP method, URL beginning and the handler function.
+The handler function takes as parameters the client socket, the URL path and the request HTTP headers.
 The handler is expected to send the response to the client, possibly using the httpResponse module.

 There is a special handler that handles serving static files from the Static folder.